I was born in Jämtland in the north of Sweden and

 and in Europe.

 I have always been interested in history and old things and have been doing genealogy research back and forth for more than 45 years, depending on my family situation at the time.
-Like most genealogists, I started to sort out my own family, but this has over the years expanded to become major projects with the mapping of all the people who lived and worked in some areas.
-(Preferably in areas where I had my own roots, but then my family is quite diverse and come from various parts of Scandinavia, therefore it has been numerous and large areas)
+Like most genealogists, I started to sort out my own family, but this has over the years changed and I am now mostly doing research for Scandinavian descendants from all over the world.

-Besides my different genealogy assignments for people who can not or do not want to spend time sorting out their own ancestry I have also done different jobs for the programs "Who do you think you are?" and "Finding your roots".
+Besides my different assignments for people who can not or do not want to spend time sorting out their own ancestry I occasionally do research for the programs "Who do you think you are?" and "Finding your roots".

-The project I’m working with since some years is a survey of families who lived and worked in Jämtland, mainly in the jurisdictions around Storsjön (The Great lake).
+A project I have had on the side for some years is a survey of families who lived and worked in Jämtland, mainly in the jurisdictions around Storsjön.
 This involves a lot of reading of court records, all of the various tax records that exist, and the incredible treasure of medieval diplomas that are preserved from Jämtland.
-Eventually, my thought is that these projects of mine will come out in the form of books one day, but as all genealogists know, there is no end to this kind of research.
-Something new to immerse oneself in will always turn up, so I’m continuing my work without any deadline.

 I am also a member of the APG (Association of Professional Genealogists)